-Slipped Capital Femoral Epiphysis (SCFE) β A High-Yield UKMLA/PLAB Scenario (February 2025 Exam Question) π¦΅
+Slipped Capital Femoral Epiphysis (SCFE) β A High-Yield UKMLA/PLAB Scenario (February 2025 Exam Theme) π¦΅

 Essential Insights for Medical Licensing Exams: Recognising SCFE and Its Emergency Management

 Slipped Capital Femoral Epiphysis (SCFE), also known as Slipped Upper Femoral Epiphysis (SUFE) in the UK, is an orthopaedic emergency that requires prompt diagnosis and immediate surgical intervention.
-This article breaks down a high-yield paediatric orthopaedic scenario from the February 2025 PLAB 1 exam, covering the latest NICE guidelines on hip pain in children.
+This article breaks down a high-yield paediatric orthopaedic scenario that is commonly tested, covering the latest NICE guidelines on hip pain in children.
 Understanding SCFE management is crucial for UKMLA, PLAB, and other medical licensing exams.

 A 14-year-old boy presents to the Emergency Department with a 2-day history of worsening right hip pain.
 The pain started after getting out of bed and has gradually worsened.
 He is unable to bear weight and his parents report a recent change in his walking pattern, describing it as a "waddle."